 How to Calculate the 75th Percentile Salary

 Calculating the 75th percentile salary involves a few straightforward steps.
-First, gather data on the specific salary, the lowest salary in the range, and the highest salary in the range.
+First, gather data on the specific salary, the lowest salary in the range, and the largest value in the range.
 The formula to calculate the salary range percentile is SRP = (S – L) / (H – L) * 100, where S is the specific salary, L is the lowest salary, and H is the highest salary.

 To illustrate, let’s assume a salary range for a given position is between $50,000 and $150,000.
 If we want to determine the 75th percentile salary (which we’ll denote as S), we would set up the equation as follows: (S – 50,000) / (150,000 – 50,000) * 100 = 75.
 Solving this, S would be $125,000.
 This means $125,000 is the 75th percentile salary.